 View PDF: Water Lynx Blocks

-Semi-soft block wrapped in plastic netting and enclosed in vacuum bag.
+Semi-soft block wrapped in plastic netting and enclosed in a vacuum bag.
 Block and netting color identify different block compositions.

 3.5” (W) X 9.5” (L) X 3” (H),

-Size may reduce if bag is punctured, as the block dries out.
+Size may reduce if the bag is punctured, as the block dries out.
 This will not negatively affect the characteristics of the block, but the block will need longer to hydrate.